 The UK Corporate Governance Code published by the Financial Reporting Council does not apply to AIM companies.
-Accordingly, on Admission, the Company will not comply with any corporate governance code.
-However, the Directors recognise the importance of good corporate governance and will comply with the provisions of the Corporate Governance Guidelines for Smaller Quoted Companies, published from time to time by the Quoted Companies Alliance, to the extent that they believe it is appropriate in light of the size, stage of development and resources of the Company.
+Accordingly, the Company does not comply with any corporate governance code.
+However, the Directors recognise the importance of good corporate governance and do comply with the provisions of the Corporate Governance Guidelines for Smaller Quoted Companies, published from time to time by the Quoted Companies Alliance, to the extent that they believe it is appropriate in light of the size, stage of development and resources of the Company.

-The Company has adopted, and will operate a share dealing code for Directors and other applicable employees under equivalent terms to those provided by Rule 21 of the AIM Rules for Companies.
+The Company has adopted and operates a share dealing code for Directors and other applicable employees under equivalent terms to those provided by Rule 21 of the AIM Rules for Companies.
 The Board has established an Audit Committee and a Remuneration Committee, with formally delegated duties and responsibilities as described below.

-The Audit Committee will have the primary responsibility of monitoring the quality of internal controls and ensuring that the financial performance of the Group is properly measured and reported on.
-It will receive and review reports from the Group’s management and external auditors relating to the interim and annual accounts and the accounting and internal control systems in use throughout the Group.
-The Audit Committee will meet not less than twice in each financial year and will have unrestricted access to the Group’s external auditors.
-At Admission, the Audit Committee will be chaired by Graham Woolfman and also include Tim Worlledge and Roy Sayers.
+The Audit Committee has the primary responsibility of monitoring the quality of internal controls and ensuring that the financial performance of the Group is properly measured and reported on.
+It receives and reviews reports from the Group’s management and external auditors relating to the interim and annual accounts and the accounting and internal control systems in use throughout the Group.
+The Audit Committee meets not less than twice in each financial year and has unrestricted access to the Group’s external auditors.
+The Audit Committee is chaired by Graham Woolfman and also includes Tim Worlledge and Roy Sayers.
 Terms of Reference of the Audit Committee